BaranziniLab/spoke_network_analysis/README.md

 ## shortest path

-the notebook "shortest_path_in_spoke_demo.ipynb" shows a demo of extracting shortest paths between two nodes in SPOKE graph.
+The notebook "shortest_path_in_spoke_demo.ipynb" shows a demo of extracting shortest paths between two nodes in SPOKE graph.

 Before running the notebook, make sure to: